Spagestic/DSE101/README.md

 3.  the navigation covers part of the content on pages.

-4.  need to format the maths page
+4.  the slider buttons' z-index is higher than the nav bar.